About The Research Companion

 Then there’s this website, where I share resources, talk about how to get research done, respond to reader feedback; and most importantly make tools available to ensure social science, health and development research is enjoyable, accessible and ethical.

+What are you waiting for?
 Let’s get started!